Skiffes Creek Redoubt

 Civil War Heritage

-Skiffes Creek Redoubt was constructed in early April 1862 during the American Civil War as part of Confederate Major General John Bankhead Magruder's defensive line on the Virginia Peninsula.
-It formed part of the Skiffes Creek Line, built to defend the Confederate Mulberry Island-James River flank during the 1862 Peninsula Campaign.
+Tucked away in an industrial park lies a fascinating piece of American history.
+Skiffes Creek Redoubt was built in early April 1862 during the Civil War as part of Major General John Bankhead Magruder's defensive strategy on the Virginia Peninsula.
+This earthwork was no random fortification - it was an integral component of the Skiffes Creek Line, designed to protect the Confederate Mulberry Island-James River flank during the critical 1862 Peninsula Campaign.

 Historic Fortifications